juanantonio284/notes_on_writing/miscellaneous/linguistic_terminology.md

 or 'real' subject**: in `The baby was kissed by the politician`, the grammatical subject is different from the logical subject.

-A subject is prototypically a noun phrase, though it is possible for other parts of speech and categories to act as subjects: verb phrases can be nominalized or rank-shifted to operate as subjects—e.g. `Running up the hill is tiring`, `To finish this book is his main aim`.
+*A subject is prototypically a noun phrase*, though it is possible for other parts of speech and categories to act as subjects: *verb phrases can be nominalized* or rank-shifted to operate as subjects—e.g. `Running up the hill is tiring`, `To finish this book is his main aim`.

-Typical in English are existential statements (`There are ten boys here`), statements that introduce modal forms (`It is true that there are no bananas`) or assertions about the weather (`It is raining`).
+Typical in English are:

+* existential statements (`There are ten boys here`)
+* statements that introduce modal forms (`It is true that there are no bananas`)
+* assertions about the weather (`It is raining`)

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->